tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 -- now both will be playing
 ```

-The Atom plugin adds some key shortcuts for this common operations, like `Ctrl+1` to toggle mute for the first pattern, or `Ctrl+0` to unmute all.
-You can see the complete list of keybindings inside Atom, by going to `Edit > Preferences > Packages`, selecting tidalcycles, and scrolling down to the `Keybindings` section.
+The Pulsar plugin adds some key shortcuts for this common operations, like `Ctrl+1` to toggle mute for the first pattern, or `Ctrl+0` to unmute all.
+You can see the complete list of keybindings inside Pulsar, by going to `Edit > Preferences > Packages`, selecting tidalcycles, and scrolling down to the `Keybindings` section.

 ### More variety